def-ilya/cryptowiz/README.md

 @param id - The "ID" of a token to pass into CoinGecko.
 This does not do fuzziness, as the bot currently plugs the ID directly into CoinGecko's API, formats the data, and spits it out.
 Just the name, symbol, or part of the ID will currently not work.
 The /search command is intended to ease use of this command.
 To be depreciated.
 @todo Fuzziness and Dexscreener/Contract implementation - Puts search query into DexScreener, outputs base token's contract & network, then uses that with CoinGecko.
 However, this will not work with lower mcap coins - Better solution will need research.
 Potentially using info from contract's compiled code to mark it as a fork off xyz?

+/twitter handle:handle arg:arg

+ * Generates a Twitter feed for a given handle.
+@param handle - A Twitter user's handle - This is checked against the internal feeds.json file, and a feed is either generated or removed accordingly.
+@param arg - For development use. \

+/chart id:id interval:interval type:type

+ * Outputs a trading chart for a pair.
+@param id - A trading pair from TradingView.
+@param interval - The interval to display.
+@param type - Advanced/simple chart type.